Volunteer Opportunities

 Toastmasters

-Toastmasters seeks to provide a mutually supportive and positive learning environment in which every member has the opportunity to develop communication and leadership skills, which in turn foster self-confidence and personal growth.
+Toastmasters seeks to provide a mutually supportive and positive learning environment in which every member can develop communication and leadership skills, fostering self-confidence and personal growth.
 The organization is open to members of the Columbia Heights area and beyond.
-To find out more or to sign up, call 763-781-1801 or visit their website.
+Call 763-781-1801, visit their website to find out more, or sign up.
 For now, the group meets via Zoom on Mondays, 6-7:30 pm.
 Volunteer activities include giving speeches, evaluating speakers, and supporting others in communication and leadership development.
 Time commitments vary but expect to spend an hour or two with the group each week.

 City event volunteers and sponsorship opportunities